NWCVS Training and Education

 The OHSU Introductory FEES Course

 Overview: The OHSU FEES course is a two day foundation course designed to provide SLPs, ENTs and other licensed medical professionals with the necessary skills to begin implementation of the FEES procedure in their institution.
 Combining lectures with hands-on training, the workshop is taught in a small-group seminar format.
 Class size is limited in order to maximize learner outcomes and to ensure adequate hands-on endoscopy training.
 Training occurs using the equipment in the NW Clinic for Voice & Swallowing at OHSU.
-Handouts covering the course content are provided for all attendees.
-The FEES Course is not open to graduate students and assumes .
+The course is taught at an Advanced level and assumes proficiency with dysphagia diagnosis and management.
 Those with previous dysphagia experience in a medical setting will likely benefit most from the training.
-The course is offered annually.

-Conference Faculty: The workshop is taught by Andrew Palmer, PhD, CCC-SLP, a speech pathologist and Assistant Professor in the Otolaryngology Department at Oregon Health and Science University in conjunction with other Speech Pathology faculty from the NW Clinic for Voice & Swallowing.
-He has taught hands-on FEES courses nationally at various facilities around the U.S. which have developed FEES programs and originally trained with Susan Langmore.
+Conference Faculty: The workshop is taught by Andrew Palmer, PhD, CCC-SLP, a speech pathologist and Associate Professor in the Otolaryngology Department at Oregon Health and Science University in conjunction with Donna Graville, PhD, CCC-SLP, Rachel Bolognone, MS, CCC-SLP and other Speech Pathology faculty from the NW Clinic for Voice & Swallowing.
+Dr. Palmer has taught hands-on FEES courses nationally at various facilities around the U.S. which have developed FEES programs and originally trained with Susan Langmore.

 More information: With questions or to be notified about future offerings, please contact Andrew Palmer at palmeran@ohsu.edu or 503-494-8885